-Putting out a law on capital punishment does not necessarily mean that God endorses it.
-Here it simply shows that God cares for criminals and intends to protect their rights.
-Paying last respects to the hanged person by providing a grave is an act of decency.
-But there’s more.
+The fact that God initiated a law to ensure proper treatment for people on death row shows that He cares for criminals and intends to protect their rights.
+Paying last respects to an executed person by providing a grave is an act of decency.
+But there is more.